Chingyuan123/Intrinsic-Pigeon-pair-Preferences-Revealed-by-IVF/README.md

 ivf_02.dta corresponds to Part 3

-■	The Data file for figures and tables include the values of figure 1 to 5, as well as table 1 and 2 (and Supplementary Material).
+■	The Data file for figures and tables include the values of figure 1 to 4, as well as table 1 (and Supplementary Material).

-If you have any questions, please contact us at (cychu-4@econ.sinica.edu.tw).
+If you have any questions, please contact us at (cychu-3@econ.sinica.edu.tw).